robertoalbanese/Experimental-Robotics-Laboratory/experimental_ws/src/exp_assignment3/exp_assignment3/README.md

 * __Exploration__: Exploration of the unknow locations;
 * __SLAM__: SLAM algorithm

 *User Command* block represents the behaviour of the human.
 When the robot is in the **Normal** state the human can *manually* send a *"play"* command to start to play with the robot.
 It has been decided to send the command by writing a string message in the topic */user/play_command*.
 Then an action server is settled up so that the human can wait for the robot to reach the predefined position and then send the goal location.
-In this way two diffents nodes can work in parallel and send the needed messages only when the are both ready.
+In this way two diffents nodes can work in parallel and send the needed messages only when they are both ready.

 *Command Manager* block represents the FSM controlling the program.
 It is composed of the five states and uses the following userdata to keep inside the machine some informations:
 * *room_dictionary*: Holds all the Knowledge information of the program, i.e. room/ball correlation, room dimensions, ball positions, ball detection flag;